pagesbydustin/Gratitde-Garden-v1/README.md

 - **Mood Tracking:** Record your mood with each entry to see how your gratitude practice affects your well-being.
 - **Weekly Archive:** Review your past entries, grouped by week.
 - **Yearly Overview:** Visualize your mood trends over the year with a simple chart.
-- **User Profiles:** Switch between different users, including a protected Admin profile.
+- **User Profiles:** Switch between different user profiles.
+- **Admin Portal:** A dedicated, passcode-protected dashboard for managing users, application settings, and viewing aggregated user statistics.
+- **Configurable Settings:** Admins can change the daily gratitude prompt and toggle UI elements.
 - **Email Archive:** Send a formatted archive of all your entries to your email.
-- **Admin Dashboard:** A dedicated, passcode-protected dashboard for managing users and application settings.
-- **Configurable Settings:** Admins can change the daily gratitude prompt and toggle UI elements.
+- **Speech-to-Text:** Use your microphone to dictate journal entries.

 ## Getting Started

 1.  **Select a User:** Use the user selection dropdown in the header to choose a profile.
+The application starts with the "Admin" profile selected by default.
+2.  **Admin Access:** To access admin features, select the "Admin" user and enter the passcode (the default is `admin123`).
+This will take you to the Admin Portal where you can manage users or view application stats.
-2.  **Write an Entry:** Fill out the form on the homepage to record your daily gratitude and mood.
+3.  **Write an Entry:** As a regular user, fill out the form on the homepage to record your daily gratitude and mood.
-3.  **Explore:** Check out the "Weekly Archive" and "Yearly Overview" pages to reflect on your journey.
+4.  **Explore:** Check out the "Weekly Archive" and "Yearly Overview" pages to reflect on your journey.
-4.  **Admin Access:** To access the admin dashboard, select the "Admin" user and enter the passcode (the default is `admin123`, which can be changed in the `.env` file).

 ## Tech Stack